AlexanderAlgerbo/AAShell/instructions.md

   What to do next: Write ShellExecuteEx code to run for certain keywords.
 Write builtins.
 Create a method for formatting error codes so that it prints something readable and then create reCalloc method.

   We start With writing built ins.
 Then we may use shellExecuteEx if i feel like continuing.
+Next time i will first make sure we return after built in.

   Features: Can start exe files, compile code.